theinhumaneme/Brain-Tumor-Detection/Readme.md

 # Brain Tumor Prediction Using CNN

-In this project we have used Convolutional Neural Networks(CNN) to train a model that can predict if a MRI scan of the brain has a tumor or not  model using **IBM Cloud Services** and have acheived over 95% accuracy and deployed it using a Flask Application
+In this project we have used Convolutional Neural Networks(CNN) to train a model that can predict if a MRI scan of the brain has a tumor or not we have trainedmodel using **IBM Cloud Services** and have acheived accuracy over 95% and deployed it using a Flask Application

 Libraries used:
 -